sprintui/SprintUi-Framework/README.md

 Congratulations!
 Your SprintUI project is now ready for the world to see.
 Simply clone the repository, follow the steps, and showcase your creation to the world.
 Happy coding!

-# Customizing Loading and Not Found Pages

-Starting from the latest update, SprintUI allows developers to customize the 404 page and loading screen without the need for custom CSS.
-Follow the instructions below to tailor these pages to your application's design:

 ## Customizing the 404 Page

 To customize the 404 page, developers are required to create their suip file.
 If not provided, SprintUI will default to a minimal HTML code.
 Follow these steps: